dvbern/datatypes/README.md

 # lib-swiss-datatypes

-Library for generic Swiss datatypes
+This library can be used for generic Swiss datatypes like:
 * IBAN
 * social security number (AHV / AVS)
 * Postfinance (Postkonto)